swamp-lang/website/content/idioms/_index.md

 - Think capacity, not just type -> a collection with capacity 256 is heavy even if it's empty at runtime.

 The goal is to make stack usage bounded, predictable, and cache-friendly.
 Every function should run safely within Swamp's intentionally small stack size.

+Large scratch buffers belong in arena/state, not the stack.

 ## Comment with purpose